Annapurna Base Camp Trek Distance

 Trek from Tadapani to Chhomrong via higher and lower elevations.
 It's 10 km, around 5-6 hours of walking.

-It goes steeply downhill toward the river Kimrong Khola and again it gets up toward Chhomrong, which stands at 2,170 meters high.
+It goes steeply downhill toward the river Kimrong Khola, and again it gets up toward Chhomrong, which stands at 2,170 meters high.

 Chhomrong, a very beautiful Gurung village, has splendid views toward Annapurna South and Machapuchare, also known as the Fishtail Peak.
 This is the stop to rest and get yourself acclimatized at this place.